10 Ways to Improve Visibility and Engagement During Your Next Super Bowl Marketing Campaign

-Of the 111 million viewers who tuned in to the Fox network to watch Super Bowl LI, fewer than half (43 percent) were actually there to watch the game.
+Of the 111 million viewers who tuned in to the Fox network to watch Super Bowl LI in 2017, fewer than half (43 percent) were actually there to watch the game.
 Twenty-four percent tuned for the legendary Super Bowl commercials, 15 percent showed up just to hang out with their friends who were watching the game, and 12 percent tuned in to watch Lady Gaga’s halftime show.

 Game Day Marketing

 For marketers, the opportunity to have the attention of more than 100 million viewers is golden.
 This may be the one time a year when people aren’t grabbing their phones and going to the bathroom when the commercials come on.

 Big brands spent more than $385 million buying advertising time from Fox during Super Bowl LI, and $414 million on ads for Super Bowl LII.
 That number does not include production costs, which average more than $1 million per spot.
 Nor does it include pre-game promotion expenses.

 Mary Scott, President of New York marketing agency, United Entertainment Group says she advises her clients to reserve 25 percent of the cost of their commercial slot on pre-game marketing.

 Imagine that.
 In order for big brands to optimize the reach of their $5 million Super Bowl ads (which seems to be the unofficial cap for a 30-second spot), they need to create commercials on SOCIAL MEDIA (!!!) to make sure people actually pay attention to their television commercials.